History's bookends: Putin reversed many Gorbachev reforms

 Critics allege that Putin distorts the facts and ignores local sentiments to claim Ukrainians want to be liberated from the Kyiv government and align with Moscow.

-While one might expect Gorbachev to have been more critical of Putin, he did condemn NATO’s eastward expansion and said the West bungled the chance offered by the Cold War's end.
-He even supported Russia's annexation of Crimea.
+While one might expect Gorbachev to have been more critical of Putin, he supported Russia’s annexation of Crimea, condemned NATO’s eastward expansion and said the West bungled the opportunities the Cold War’s end offered.

-But in many other ways, the historic bookends between the two leaders are far apart.
+But in many other ways, the historic bookends between the two leaders are set far apart.

-Before Gorbachev rose to power, Reagan in 1983 famously branded Russia an “evil empire.”
-Five years later, he recanted the description at a summit with the Soviet leader.
+One observer who sees Gorbachev’s business as unfinished is Mikhail Khodorkovsky, a Russian tycoon who moved to London after spending a decade in a Russian prison on charges widely seen as political revenge for challenging Putin.

-Fast forward to today, when the current U.S. president, Joe Biden, has called Putin a “killer,” a “butcher” and a “war criminal” who “cannot remain in power.”
+“Gorbachev gave freedom not only to Baltic and Eastern European states, he also gave freedom to the Russian nation,” Khodorkovsky said after Gorbachev’s passing.
+“It’s a different matter that we haven’t quite managed to make use of that freedom.”

 Andrew Katell was an Associated Press correspondent based in Moscow who covered Gorbachev from 1988 to 1991.
 Now semi-retired, he has maintained a lifelong interest in Russian affairs and is a contributor to the AP’s coverage of Russia and Ukraine.